dnsglk/dnsglk.github.io/_posts/2018-06-28-lfs-coreutils-test-issue.md

 After failing to find a quick way to tame AppArmor, I found that (of course) somebody faced similar [issues in docker container][app-armor-issue].
 However, changing the FS driver doesn't help with this specific issue, but fixes 2 other failed tests. 😏

 So, to fix this we can:
-- disable it AppArmor at all;
+- disable the AppArmor at all
-- create a new app-armor profile for docker and use it instead of `docker-default`;
+- create a new AppArmor profile for docker and use it instead of `docker-default`
-- or run container as privileged (my choice).
+- run a privileged container

 #### Priviliged Container
 Instead of bothering with AppArmor, you can run your container in privileged mode.